MarcL/marclittlemore.com/src/posts/2021/04-april/2021-04-22-lessons-learned-30-days-writing.md

 Every time I wrote a new article, I shared it on Twitter and on Linked In.
 While the aim was never to attempt to go viral, I found that people enjoyed reading the articles.
 Twitter wasn't the biggest driver of traffic but as I ended up writing more articles around team cultures, Linked In became a great place for a discussion.
 I found that my writing resonated with people and they commented on each article I shared.

 I talked about [sharing your network](/share-your-network/) and [learning in public](/learn-in-public/) in one of my articles and I found that sharing my work expanded my own network.
 I talked to a few recruiters who had "heard of me" from my articles.
+It also allowed me to have great conversations with new people.
+I especially enjoyed a Zoom chat I had with [Duncan Skelton](https://www.linkedin.com/in/duncanskelton/) about leadership and coaching.
+Writing has really opened up my network to more opportunities.

 ## Finding my cadence